 Finding your break-even point will help you price your products better.
-A lot of psychology goes into effective pricing, but knowing how it will affect your profitability is just as important.
-You need to make sure you can pay all your bills.
+A lot of psychology goes into effective pricing, but knowing how it will affect your gross profit margins is just as important.
+You need to make sure you can pay your bills.

 Cover fixed costs

-When most people think about pricing, they think about how much their product costs to create.
-Those are considered variable costs.
-You still need to cover your fixed costs like insurance or web development fees.
+When most people think about pricing, they think about how much their product costs to create—these are considered variable costs.
+You still need to cover your fixed costs, like insurance or web development fees.
 Doing a break-even analysis helps you do that.

 Catch missing expenses

 It’s easy to forget about expenses when you’re thinking through a small business idea.
 When you do a break-even analysis you have to lay out all your financial commitments to figure out your break-even point.
 This will limit the number of surprises down the road.

 Set sales revenue targets